Mission & History

 American Institute for Economic Research (AIER) conducts independent, scientific, economic research to educate individuals, thereby advancing their personal interests and those of the Nation.

-“For over 70 years, the American Institute for Economic Research has done a highly credible job tracking U.S. Business cycles.”
+“For more than 80 years, the American Institute for Economic Research has done a highly credible job tracking U.S. Business cycles.”

 —Archie Richards, "Money Matters” columnist